aseldawy/CS167/Labs/Lab4/CS167-Lab4.md

 2. Implement the **TODO** items to make the desired logic.
 Hint: look at the [WordCount example](https://hadoop.apache.org/docs/stable/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0).

 3. Run your program on the file `nasa_19950801.tsv` and check the output directory.
-You can run it locally first to test the logic.
+You can run it locally first in IntelliJ to test the logic.
 Once you're satisfied with the result, recompile into a new JAR file, copy it to your CS167 machine, and run as follows on the CS167 machine:

     ```bash
     yarn jar [UCRNetID]_lab4-1.0-SNAPSHOT.jar edu.ucr.cs.cs167.[UCRNetID].Aggregation nasa_19950801.tsv aggregation_nasa_19950801_output.tsv
     ```

-    * ***(Q9) How many files are produced in the output directory and how many lines are there in each file?***
+    * ***(Q7) How many files are produced in the output directory and how many lines are there in each file?***
-    * ***(Q10) Explain these numbers based on the number of reducers and number of response codes in the input file.***
+    * ***(Q8) Explain these numbers based on the number of reducers and number of response codes in the input file.***

     * *Note:* The [hash function](https://github.com/apache/hadoop/blob/trunk/hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/io/IntWritable.java#L71) of the class `IntWritable` is its integer value.
 The [default hash partitioner](https://github.com/apache/hadoop/blob/trunk/hadoop-mapreduce-project/hadoop-mapreduce-client/hadoop-mapreduce-client-core/src/main/java/org/apache/hadoop/mapred/lib/HashPartitioner.java#L36) assigns a record to a partition using the function `hashCode mod #reducers`.

 4. Run your program on the file `nasa_19950630.22-19950728.12.tsv`.

     ```bash
-    yarn jar target/[UCRNetID]_lab4-1.0-SNAPSHOT.jar edu.ucr.cs.cs167.[UCRNetID].Aggregation nasa_19950630.22-19950728.12.tsv aggregation_large_output.tsv
+    yarn jar [UCRNetID]_lab4-1.0-SNAPSHOT.jar edu.ucr.cs.cs167.[UCRNetID].Aggregation nasa_19950630.22-19950728.12.tsv aggregation_large_output.tsv
     ```

-    * ***(Q11) How many files are produced in the output directory and how many lines are there in each file?***
+    * ***(Q9) How many files are produced in the output directory and how many lines are there in each file?***
-    * ***(Q12) Explain these numbers based on the number of reducers and number of response codes in the input file.***
+    * ***(Q10) Explain these numbers based on the number of reducers and number of response codes in the input file.***

 5. Run your program on the output of the `Filter` operation with response code `200` on the file `nasa_19950630.22-19950728.12.tsv`.
     1. Re-run `Filter` program on the file `nasa_19950630.22-19950728.12.tsv`.